nschairer/Iris-Dataset-Deep-Learning/README.md

 # Iris-Dataset-Deep-Learning
-Neural networks that classify they iris dataset
+Neural networks that classify the iris dataset